-If your Direct Payment Card is lost, stolen or damaged, you must call Chase Customer Service and they will mail you a new card.
-The bank offers one free replacement card during each calendar year.
-Additional replacement cards will cost $5 per card and will arrive within 5-10 business days.
-If you choose overnight delivery of your replacement Card, there is a $10 fee for this service.
+If your Direct Payment Card is lost, stolen or damaged, you must call Chase Customer Service at (877) 221-1634 and they will mail you a new card.

 To find out your Direct Payment Card account balance:

-If you check your balance at another ATM or at a bank displaying the MasterCard logo, there is a $0.50 transaction fee.
-You will need your PIN number to access your account information.
+If you check your balance at another ATM or at a bank displaying the MasterCard logo, you will need your PIN number to access your account information.

 You cannot withdraw more than $800 per day from an ATM with your Direct Payment Card.
 Note: There may be a lower limit on the individual ATM.

 Your Direct Payment Card PIN is a four-digit number that you enter on the keypad at ATMs, retail locations and when you call Chase Customer Service.
-This is different from your UI PIN, which is also a four-digit number that allows you to access your unemployment insurance claim information and claim weekly benefits.
-You must select the Direct Payment Card PIN when you call to activate your card.
+This is different from your UI PIN, which is also a four-digit number that allows you to access your Unemployment Insurance claim information and claim weekly benefits.

 You will need your Direct Payment Card PIN to:

-If you forget your Direct Payment Card PIN, call Chase Customer Service to select a new one.
+If you forget your Direct Payment Card PIN, call Chase Customer Service at (877) 221-1634 to select a new one.
 You should choose numbers that are easy for you to remember, but hard for someone else to figure out.

 If your Direct Payment Card doesn't work, please make sure that you:

-If an ATM doesn't accept your Card, try another ATM.
-The first ATM may be out of service or may not be part of the network that accepts the Card.
-If the Card still does not work, call Chase Customer Service for help.
+If an ATM doesn't accept your card, try another ATM.
+The first ATM may be out of service or may not be part of the network that accepts the card.
+If the card still does not work, call Chase Customer Service at (877) 221-1634 for help.

 If there is less than $20 in your account, you can get the balance in your account for free from: